railroadmedia/railcontent/docs/README-API-Content.md

 `{ GET /content/parent/{parentId} }`

 Get an array with contents data that are childrens of the specified content id.

+Only users with 'pull.contents' ability can pull contents.

 ### Request Example